onosproject/sdran-docs/install.md

 Since SDRAN-in-a-Box repository is a member-only repository, a user should log in github and then check the git clone command on that web site.
 Clone the RiaB repository to the EPC-OMEC machine.

-### Change `sdran-in-a-box-values.yaml` file
-In the EPC-OMEC machine, after downloading the source code, in the cloned source code folder, edit the sdran-in-a-box-values.yaml file and change the file as below (we can copy and paste):
+In the EPC-OMEC machine, after downloading the source code, in the cloned source code folder, edit the sdran-in-a-box-values.yaml file and change the file as below (we can copy and paste).

+### Change sdran-in-a-box-values yaml file

+In the cloned source code of the folder sdran-in-a-box, overwrite the content of the file sdran-in-a-box-values.yaml as provided below (copy and paste).

 ```yaml
 # Copyright 2020-present Open Networking Foundation
 #